 Today’s refrigerators, microwaves, cooktops, dishwashers, washing machines and dryers are much more energy-efficient than the models sold even just a few years ago.
 Save energy and save money.

 A checklist will help you to keep track of all the jobs you still need to get finished around the house.
 Prioritize the more important tasks, such as scheduling AC or furnace maintenance, taking care of weather-stripping around window and door frames or making note of foundation cracks or seepage.

-These tips will help any new homeowner adjust to their new setting.
 Congratulations on your new home!
 If you would like more information about protecting your new investment, consider enrolling in one of our valuable home warranty plans.
 To see if a brand is available in your area, visit our homepage and enter your zip code into the search bar at the top of the screen.
 Our brand(s) in your area will appear on the search results page.